 Establishes a committee to study facilitating private investment in energy efficiency and renewable energy.

 Repeals the electric Renewable Portfolio Standard, which requires utilities to purchase certain amounts of electricity from renewable sources.

 Suspends all renewable energy rebate and grant programs, instead sending those funds to a low-income weatherization program.
 According to the Public Utilities Commission, "by redirecting renewable energy funds away from renewable energy projects to non-renewable projects, electricity costs will increase by an indeterminable amount for ratepayers, including state, county and local governments."

 Should NH encourage more residential solar installations?

-Rep. Peter Schmidt, Sen. Jeb Bradley and Rep. Howard Moffett have proposed bills related to net metering limits.
-Though the details of the bills aren't yet public, the two reps have stated their support for a bill last year that would've raised the limit on the size of solar installations that could participate in net metering.
+There are several proposals this year related to net metering limits.
+A bill last year would've raised the limit on the size of solar installations that could participate in net metering.
 Gov. Chris Sununu vetoed that bill.
-The intent of Sen. Bradley's bill is not yet clear.

 CONTACT ELECTED OFFICIALS »